23 November 2020/For The Home

 Organization Saves You Time

 A huge time waster can be when you can’t find the items you are looking for.
 For instance, if you have kids, it can be especially helpful to label where things belong and encourage them to place them back in the same spot every time to prevent searching for misplaced or lost items.
-In your kitchen, bathroom, and office, this can be a good rule for adults too.
+In your kitchen, bathroom, garage, and office, this can be a good rule for adults too.
 Knowing where things go prevents spending mental energy on remembering where you put them.
 It can even save you time when you’re cleaning your home.

 Think “Do I really need this?”